robur-coop/bstr/README.md

 # Bstr, Slice & Bin

-This small set of libraries offers a homogeneous API between 3 types and their derivations with the slice type, as well as a small DSL for decoding "packets" (such as ARP or DNS) without too much difficulty.
+This small set of libraries offers a homogeneous API between 2 types and their derivations with the slice type, as well as a small DSL for decoding "packets" (such as ARP or DNS) without too much difficulty.

-The aim is to homogenize the 3 types string, bytes and bigstring and to derive them with a slice type, giving the user all the levers needed to manipulate byte sequences, whether in the form of a bigstring, string or bytes.
+The aim is to homogenize the 2 types bytes and bigstring and to derive them with a slice type, giving the user all the levers needed to manipulate byte sequences, whether in the form of a bigstring or bytes.
 The slice view avoids copying when it comes to decoding a packet and extracting a sub-part.
 The slice also applies to bigstrings, whose `Bigarray.Array1.sub` is more expensive.

 This set of libraries is a synthesis of [astring][astring] (which offers a range of useful functions as well as slice), [cstruct][cstruct] (which offers a